Kids in Tokyo

 In good weather, check out the Baji Equestrian Centre where kids can watch horse shows and even ride ponies.
 The Tokyo Dome City offers children rides and games at the supervised amusement park, while parents can relax in the accompanying spa.

 The Tokyo Metropolitan Children's Hall is another great option for kids featuring indoor gyms, computers, crafts areas, mini-theatre and rooftop playground – in fact, this is Tokyo's largest public facility for children.
 Another sunny day option is Shinjuku Park or Hama-Rikyu Sunken Garden, which are at their best during spring when the cherry blossoms bud.

 Other recommended options include Ueno Zoo, with its giant pandas, wolverines and polar bears, the fascinating and eclectic Edo-Tokyo Museum; or even Tokyo Disney Resort which has enough rides and attractions for a week of entertainment.

-For little kids that enjoy video games, Joyopolis Sega will thrill and entertain children of all ages with rides, games and much more.
+For kids that enjoy video games, Joyopolis Sega will thrill and entertain children of all ages with rides, games and much more.